 7. Relax On Cua Dai Beach

-Just 5km outside of the Hoi An Vietnam is Cua Dai beach located on the South China Sea.
-We suggest riding a bike from Ancient Town Hoi An, as its a relaxing bike ride passing by rice paddies and the Thu Bon riverbank.
+Just 5km outside of tHoi An Vietnam is Cua Dai beach, located on the South China Sea.
+We suggest riding a bike from Ancient Town Hoi An, as it’s a relaxing bike ride passing by rice paddies and the Thu Bon riverbank.
 Go for a walk along the 3km sandy beach or rent a beach chair for the day and enjoy the sunshine.
-There are tons of bike rentals in Hoi An, our hotel Hoi An Prince hotel (we paid $15 a night) rented bikes for $1 a day.
+There are tons of bike rentals in Hoi An.
+Our hotel Hoi An Prince hotel (we paid $15 a night) rented bikes for $1 a day.

 8. Take the Hoi An Free Bike Tour

 Another fun and one of the free things to do in Hoi An is the Hoi An free tour by bike.
-Every Sunday students volunteer and offer a free Hoi An tour.
-The Vietnamese students want to practice their English and this is a perfect way to do that.
+Every Sunday, students volunteer and offer a free Hoi An tour.
+Vietnamese students want to practice their English, and this is a perfect way to do that.

 9. Visit The Full Moon Lantern Festival

 Try and time your visit to Hoi An during the Hoi An full moon lantern festival.
-On the full moon of every month the streets in Hoi An’s ancient town off their lights, and the streets are shut down (no traffic) and the light is replaced with colorful lanterns floating down the river.
+On the full moon of every month, the streets in Hoi An’s ancient town turn off their lights, and the streets are shut down (no traffic), and the light is replaced with colorful lanterns floating down the river.